 Lobo: Gave myself an "A".

 Left Hanging: The episode "The Prometheon."
 It ends with Superman and Dr. Hamilton subduing the eponymous creature, a heat-absorbing android the size of a skyscraper, by freezing the entire Metropolis Reservoir.
 And that is it.
 Fade to black.
 What do they do with it?
 They do not say.
 How do they keep it from waking back up when the water melts?
 They do not say.
 And how do they deal with the fact that, until they do figure out a solution, they have frozen the entire Metropolis water supply?
 Again, they do not say.

 Leitmotif: Most of the villains have their own motifs, as does Superman himself, naturally.
 Supes is the most prominent motif in the show, consisting of the first few notes of the show's opening.
-This is occasionally played with - for example, Bizarro's theme is Superman's theme played backwards.
+This is occasionally played with - for example, Bizarro's theme is Superman's theme played backwards or off-key.

-Light Hearted Rematch: At the end of "Speed Demons," Superman and the Flash recognize that they never did determine who was the Fastest Man Alive and close the episode starting a private race.
-The winner is not revealed, but signs in the Flash Museum in the sequel series Justice League Unlimited signal that the Flash was the victor.
+Light Hearted Rematch: At the end of "Speed Demons," Superman and The Flash recognize that they never did determine who was the Fastest Man Alive and close the episode starting a private race.
+The winner is not revealed in the episode, but signs in the Flash Museum in the sequel series Justice League Unlimited indicate that the Flash was the victor.

 Lightning Can Do Anything: Including turn people into lightning - though in that case it's implied that the lightning first passing through Superman had something to do with it.